The Butler School of Piano Technology

 No. A musical background is not necessary.
 The course covers the required information to learn the names of the keys and the intervals used in tuning.
 Playing the piano is advantageous because you will already be familiar with musical intervals and their relationships.

 This is a structured 18-month course.
-Some have finished it in 6 months.
-Others have taken 18 months.
+Some have finished it in 12 months.
+Others have taken 18 months or a little longer.
 And to be frank, some have dropped out.
 They didn't appreciate the effort involved in learning this profession.
-It's a little like playing a musical instrument.
+It's like playing a musical instrument.
 You have to practice!
 You get out of it what you put in.

 One side point.
 Some students can go out and tune before they complete the course.
 This offsets, to some degree, the cost of the course.
 It also allows them to gain experience in tuning other pianos.